iceberg12/Udacity_selfDrivingCarP8/README.md

     |   particle_filter.h
 ```

-You can find the inputs to the particle filter in the `data` directory.
+You can find the inputs to the particle filter in the `data` directory, which is the global MAP data.
+Other data source like car control and car observation of particles are given by the simulator.